 Our 12-month terms make payments affordable, and due dates are made in conjunction with your pay schedule.
 While you pay down your loan, we’ll report your payments to all 3 major credit bureaus every month (timely payments are crucial!).

-Download the MoneyLion app and find out how more than half of our users increasing their score up to 60 points within 60 days.
+Download the MoneyLion app and find out how more than half our members raised their score by up to 27 points within 60 days!

 Benefits of a High Credit Score